ManimCommunity/manim/docs/source/contributing/documentation.rst

 * assuming that typical path objects are either Paths or strs, one can use the typehint ``typing.Union[str, pathlib.Path]``

-Missing Sections for typehints are:
-* Tools for typehinting
-* Link to MyPy
-* Mypy and numpy import errors: https://realpython.com/python-type-checking/#running-mypy
-* Where to find the alias
-* When to use Object and when to use "Object".
-* The use of a TypeVar on the type hints for copy().
-* The definition and use of Protocols (like Sized, or Sequence, or Iterable...)

 Adding Blocks for Tip, Note, Important etc. (Admonitions)